Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced

-Then the problem of the boundary states in a superconductor can be related to the problem of adhesion of water to the wall.
-In latter case boundary condition is set by fixed contact angle, which is equivalent to fixing $ \textbf{n} \cdot \nabla \psi = \text{const} $.
+Then the problem of the boundary states in a superconductor can be related to the problem of adhesion of water to a wall.
+In the latter case, the boundary condition is set by fixed contact angle, which is equivalent to fixing $ \textbf{n} \cdot \nabla \psi = \text{const} $.
 This boundary condition is similar to \eqref{bc_Lambda} for a superconductor.
 Note that in this analogy, the superconductor-insulator interface behaves like a hydrophilic surface.
-For other interfaces, like superconductor-normal metal, a gap can be suppressed near the boundary, which corresponds to a hydrophobic surface.
+For other interfaces, like superconductor-normal metal, or an interface with certain types of different boundary layers \cite{samoilenka2020boundary}, the gap can be suppressed near the boundary, which corresponds to a hydrophobic surface.